shhossain/computer_science/readme.md

 Before files and directories are created on the storage medium, partitions should be put into place.
 A partition is a region of the hard disk or other storage that the OS manages separately.
 One file system is contained in the primary partition, and some OSes allow for multiple partitions on one disk.
 In this situation, if one file system gets corrupted, the data in a different partition will be safe.

 ### Types of file systems
-There are a number of types of file systems, all with different logical structures and properties, such as speed and size.
+There are several types of file systems, all with different logical structures and properties, such as speed and size.
 The type of file system can differ by OS and the needs of that OS.
 The three most common PC operating systems are Microsoft Windows, Mac OS X and Linux.
 Mobile OSes include Apple iOS and Google Android.

 Major file systems include the following:

-- File allocation table (FAT) is supported by the Microsoft Windows OS.
+- File allocation table (FAT) is supported by Microsoft Windows OS.
 FAT is considered simple and reliable, and it is modelled after legacy file systems.
-FAT was designed in 1977 for floppy disks, but was later adapted for hard disks.
+FAT was designed in 1977 for floppy disks but was later adapted for hard disks.
 While efficient and compatible with most current OSes, FAT cannot match the performance and scalability of more modern file systems.

 - Global file system (GFS) is a file system for the Linux OS, and it is a shared disk file system.
 GFS offers direct access to shared block storage and can be used as a local file system.